• Skip to primary navigation

 Leftovers: Store leftovers in an airtight container or well-sealed wrap at room temperature in a cool place for up to five days.

-Freezer: This healthy pumpkin bread with bananas can be frozen for up to one month.
+Freezer: This pumpkin bread with bananas can be frozen for up to one month.
 Make ahead and store a full loaf or store leftovers wrapped up tightly or in an airtight container.

-How to Serve Healthy Pumpkin Bread
+How to Serve

-This healthy quick bread is sweet enough for dessert, but also makes a sweet bread for brunch or breakfast.
+This quick bread is sweet enough for dessert, but also makes a sweet bread for brunch or breakfast.
 Serve it up sliced as it is or add a yummy topping!

 • Add a spread of homemade jam.